-Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.
+Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

-Following my relocation, I initially worked for Cambridgeshire Local Authority (LA) as an Interim Headteacher of a primary school and I was then appointed to Essex Advisory and Inspection Service as a senior adviser.
-In this role I supported and co-ordinate the work of a team of advisers and consultants in the West area of Essex and had overall responsibility for 120 primary schools.
+Following my relocation, I initially worked for Cambridgeshire Local Authority as a Headteacher of a primary school, and I was then appointed to Essex County Council as a senior education adviser.
+In this role, I supported and co-ordinated the work of a team of advisers and consultants in West Essex and had overall responsibility for 120 primary schools.

 Why did you become a St Nicholas Hospice Care Trustee?

 I became a trustee at St Nicholas Hospice Care in 2020 as I wanted to use my skills and experience and get involved in such a worthwhile local charity.
 The Hospice has an amazing reputation in the local community, and I feel privileged to be associated with it and to help in whichever way I can.
 In addition to my role as a trustee, I also volunteer as a ward receptionist in the in-patient unit at the Hospice.